gongchat/gongchat.github.io/_posts/release-notes/2019-03-19-release-notes-0.1.X.md

 ---
 layout: release-note
+category: release-notes
-title: Release 0.1.0
+title: Release 0.1.X
 ---

 Welcome to the Alpha release of Gong!
 The goal is to build a customizable XMPP chat client with a modern UI.
 For more information please visit the [GitHub](https://github.com/gongchat/gong) page.

 If you find any issues or have any feature requests please leave a post at [github.com/gongchat/gong/issues](https://github.com/gongchat/gong/issues).

-### Release 0.1.1

-- Fix messages not updating when changing channels.
-- Fix exception when removing channels.

 ### Release 0.1.2